Geocld/sparkee/README.md

-# spark
+# sparkee
-Spark is a publish tool for `monorepo`,just like lerna but support `pnpm`.
+Sparkee is a publish tool for `monorepo`,just like lerna but support `pnpm`.

 ## About

-### What can Spark do?
+### What can Sparkee do?
-There are three commands in spark: `spark init`, `spark info` and `spark publish`.
+There are three commands in sparkee: `sparkee init`, `sparkee info` and `sparkee publish`.

-`init` will initialize spark workspace.
+`init` will initialize sparkee workspace.
 `info` will show package's info of workspace.
 `publish` will publish any updated packages and generate changelog automatically.

 ### What diffrences with lerna?
-* Spark can publish Single package or customize multiple packages.
+* Sparkee can publish Single package or customize multiple packages.
 * Support `workspace` protocol in `package.json`.
 * Use `pnpm <--filter> publish` so you can keep the `workspace` keyword of `dependencies`.
 * More friendly output of CLI.